Waukegan Construction Accident Lawyer

 Current and Proposed Large Construction Projects and Waukegan, Illinois

-Wetland Mitigation Bank Project – Lake County DOT will be constructing new sections of trails to improve the Wetland Mitigation Bank.
-When the project is completed, day visitors will have access to new trails along the soccer fields in the Village of Long Grove.
+Bank Project: Lake County DOT will be constructing new sections of trails to improve the Wetland Mitigation Bank.
+When the project is completed, day visitors will have access to new trails by the soccer fields in the Village of Long Grove.

-Schermer Road Bridge – New construction in the Village of Northbrook over the Schermer Road Bridge began in January 2018.
-New construction will remove and replace the existing precast beams and bridge deck that spans the Chicago River.
+Shermer Road Bridge: New construction in Northbrook Village over the Shermer Road Bridge began in January 2018.
+New construction will remove and replace the existing precast beams and bridge deck covering the Chicago River.
 The project is expected to limit public access along Schermer Road, between Church Street and Meadow Road.
-Bowman Construction has been awarded the job of the Resident Engineer.
-Dunnet Bay construction will perform construction of the project.
+Bowman Construction has been awarded the job of Resident Engineer.
+Dunnet Bay construction will perform the construction of the project.

-Western Avenue Road Improvements – A complete reconstruction of Western Avenue from Oak Street to Techny Road was started in March 2018.
+Western Avenue Road Improvements: A complete reconstruction of Western Avenue from Oak Street to Techny Road was started in March 2018.
 The project is expected to last six months.
 Until the completion of the project, the road will be restricted to local traffic remain closed to through traffic.
-Flaggers will be stopping cars and trucks to construction, and major traffic delays are expected.
+Flaggers will be stopping cars and trucks at the construction site, and major traffic delays are expected.